 A Liturgical Ministry

-The ministry of ushers forms part of the liturgical ministries.
-To understand the roles of the usher, one has to look at some of the qualities required by ushers:
+The welcoming ministry forms part of the liturgical ministries.
+To understand the roles of the meet & greet team members, one has to look at some of the qualities required:

 - It is a ministry to people